sepsis-omics/tutorials/docs/modules/fastqc/index.md

 FIXME: include file location and/or choose different input.
 --->

 After sequencing, the reads should be checked for their quality.
-This tutorial demonstrates how to use the tool called FastQC to examine bacterial paired-end sequence reads from Illumina.
+This tutorial demonstrates how to use the tool called FastQC to examine bacterial paired-end Illumina sequence reads.
 The FastQC website is [here.](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 ## Learning Objectives